 Ambra Marsala often has flavors of dried fruit, apricot, almonds, and different nuts.
 Old vintages can develop aromas of maple syrup, cherry, or spices like black pepper and thyme.

 Oro Marsala comes with aromas of vanilla, hazelnuts, raisins, or licorice.
 High-quality wines can taste like peach jam or caramel, but they also might contain mushrooms and wooden aromas.

 Traditionally Marsala was drunk as an aperitif between the first and the second course of a dinner.
-Nowadays, it’s more common to serve it as a dessert wine with the last course.
+Nowadays, serving it as a dessert wine with the last course is more common.

 The highest quality Marsala types are great on their own without a meal as well.